Speech and Language

-Why does my child with ADHD need a speech language evaluation?
+Really?
+Every ADHD child needs a speech language evaluation?

 Most people understand how important language testing is for autistic children.
-Since social communication is part of autism, parents are usually sent to an SLP for additional testing.
+Since social communication differences are part of autism, parents are usually sent to an SLP for additional testing.
 The connection between ADHD and language, however, is not always common knowledge.
+This is why we say that every ADHD child needs a speech language evaluation.

 Russell Barkley, a leading researcher in ADHD, has cited that as many as ⅔ of children with ADHD also have speech and language disorders, with some studies indicating that the prevalence is as high as 90%.

 It’s hard to imagine that as many as 9 out of 10 children with ADHD may have difficulties with some aspect of speech, language, or communication!
-We also know that children with ADHD are creative and can be very thoughtful, because they can see the world differently.
-As parents, we want to make sure that our child’s ideas are understood!
+Children with ADHD are creative and can be very thoughtful.
+We don’t want to miss out on this, so understanding them is a gift!

 What areas of speech and language can be affected in children with ADHD?